 We know that in the United States of America and in the State of Michigan, access to high-quality educational experiences are inequitably distributed.
 Many of us, myself included, have experienced these inequities firsthand.
-President Schlissel has charged the university to both increase opportunities for students and to make sure that students feel like they belong on our campus.
+The Universirty has been charged to both increase opportunities for students and to make sure that students feel like they belong on our campus.
 A student’s future should not be shaped by their zip code and students deserve a campus community where they are empowered to learn and thrive.
 The Center for Educational Outreach (CEO) is focused on advancing this important work in the pre-college environment with our K-12 students, families, and educators.
 We do this by: partnering with campus colleagues and supporting their efforts; and, providing tools and resources to accelerate the work, delivering state and nationally funded programs in underserved K-12 schools in Michigan

 CEO is actively engaged in national and statewide conversations to improve college access and success for students who have been historically underrepresented on our college campuses.
 As the public flagship institution in the state, the University of Michigan is committed to increasing opportunities for students.
 We do this through the Go Blue Guarantee, which provides free tuition for families with incomes $65K or under and through programs like Wolverine Pathways, which helps students in Ypsilanti, Southfield, and Detroit prepare academically and financially for an institution like U-M Ann Arbor.
 While these programs are well-known, there are countless more initiatives for the K-12 community offered by our talented U-M colleagues.
 CEO provides critical campus-wide coordination and collaboration opportunities to inform, engage, and inspire a diverse community of scholars.